cetic/helm-nifi/doc/USERMANAGEMENT.md

 User Authentication
 =============

 This helm chart provides four types of authentication: Single User, Client Certificate, LDAP, and OIDC.
-These four authtications can be managed essentialy from the `values.yaml` file.
+These four authentication types can be managed essentialy from the `values.yaml` file.

 ## 1. Single User